Destiner/mev-inspect-js/README.md

 ## Status

-The project is at the "proof of concept" stage.
-Currently, only arbitrage is detected on Balancer, Uniswap, and their forks.
+The project is experimental.
+Currently, arbitrage and liquidations are detected.
+Expect API to have breaking changes.

 ## TODO